munificent/craftinginterpreters/book/statements-and-state.md

 thanks to early Scheme hackers, we know that isn't true.
 If anything, it's the opposite.

-Dynamic scope for variables lives on some corners.
+Dynamic scope for variables lives on in some corners.
 Emacs Lisp defaults to dynamic scope for variables.
 The [`binding`][binding] macro in Clojure provides it.
 The widely-disliked [`with` statement][with] in JavaScript turns properties on an object into dynamically-scoped variables.